pkp/pkp-docs/admin-guide/3.3/en/data-import-and-export.md

 * A basic understanding of XML
 * To be enrolled as a Journal Manager in the OJS journal

 If you are importing users into OJS, first create the XML import file.
-Here is a sample XML import file: [https://github.com/pkp/ojs/blob/main/plugins/importexport/users/sample.xml](https://github.com/pkp/ojs/blob/main/plugins/importexport/users/sample.xml)
+[See the sample user XML import file](https://github.com/pkp/ojs/blob/stable-3_3_0/plugins/importexport/users/sample.xml).

 \* Please note that the XML format used by the Users XML Plugin in OJS 3 is different from the XML format used by the Plugin in OJS 2.
 If you export data from OJS 2 and want to import it into OJS 3, you will have to edit the XML file first.

 Here are some things to consider: